Nike-Inc/signal_analog/README.md

 A troposphere-like library for managing SignalFx Charts, Dashboards, and Detectors.

-For more thorough coverage on the above concepts consult the [upstream documentation][signalflow].

-If you're looking for pre-built dashboards for existing application frameworks or tools then please consult the ***REMOVED*** documentation.
+This library assumes a basic familiarity with resources in SignalFx.
+For a good overview of the SignalFx API consult the [upstream documentation][sfxdocs].

 ## TOC